ashkenas/Quippy/README.md

 description|string|A brief description of the pack.
 Limited to 2048 characters.
 Supports Discord markdown. prompts|string[]|Each prompt in the pack, provided as separate string elements.
 Supports Discord markdown.
 Default blanks can be inserted using `<BLANK>`.

 When creating your own prompts, keep [these tips](https://www.jackboxgames.com/the-science-of-creating-a-quiplash-prompt/) in mind.
+A graphical pack editor can be found [here](https://quippybot.ml/).
 # Help
 Please open an issue if you've found any bugs or have suggestions for the bot.